⚡ Black Friday promos up to -1000€ on your bike: it's now! ⚡

 Dirt and mud get into every nook and cranny of the bike.
 If you never clean your bike, it will not function properly.
 These ingredients, mixed with grease and water, form a paste that coats sprockets, chainrings, chain links, brake calipers, rims...
 In short, a disaster for these mechanical parts.
 And what's more, it doesn't look very good.

-To clean your electric-assist bike, we recommend investing in a workshop stand.
-It doesn't cost a fortune, and it's much more practical (and better for your back).
-Here are the steps to follow for a spotless bike:
+To clean your electric-assist bike, we recommend investing in a workshop stand (designed for electric bikes weighing up to 25 or even 30 kg).
+It doesn't cost a fortune - between 50 and 70 euros - and it's much more practical and better for your back.

-Step 2: Degrease the transmission: apply a product specifically designed for this purpose to the sprockets with a brush.
+Apply a suitable product to the sprockets with a brush.
 Then use a double brush or chain cleaner for the chain itself.
+A cleaning box may be necessary if the derailleur is regularly subjected to mud or dirt.

 We recommend Muc-Off Bio Drivetrain Cleaner, which is harmless to your mechanics and to the planet, but you'll find eco-responsible products at Decathlon too.
 Then wipe clean with a dry cloth and leave to dry while you take care of the rest of the bike.